Developing and Tapping into a Natural Spring

 Developing the natural spring & reservoir

 Next, the guys laid a layer of clean gravel on top of the spring head.
-A 4 inch coiled perforated corrugated pipe with straightened PVC pipe attached to the end was placed and covered with more clean gravel.
-They laid a thick poly plastic sheet on top to keep any surface water, mud clumps falling, and animals out of water.
+A 4 inch coiled perforated corrugated pipe was placed.
+A straightened PVC pipe was attached to the end.
+It was covered with more clean gravel.
+They laid a thick poly plastic sheet on top.
+This was to keep surface water and mud clumps from falling in.
+It also kept animals out of the water.

 Following the contour of the mountainside, we placed the 1200 gallon tank and connected the PVC pipe to the end.
-We piped the overflow of the reservoir at the top of the reservoir, so the water flowed away from the cabin and down the other side of the mountainside.
+We piped the overflow at the top of the reservoir.
+This caused the water to flow away from the cabin.
+It moved down the other side of the mountainside.
 A one-inch PVC pipe was attached to the bottom of the tank and curved downward and toward the house.

 Finishing up

 We also put in a PVC Ball Valve before the fixture.
-This will be the first cut-off so we can do repair work on the spigot or when we need to attach the main cabin to the water source.
-We prepare to add more cut-offs to the house; that way, we can cut off water to the cabin but not the fixture.
+This will be the first cut-off.
+We can do repair work on the spigot with it.
+It will also be useful when we need to attach the main cabin to the water source.
+We are planning to add more cut-offs to the house.
+This will allow us to cut off water to the cabin but not to the fixture.

-They placed a 3 Foot Frost Free Hydrant at the end of the pipeline with a T-connector, which will be the connection to pipe the central cabin’s kitchen and bathroom.
-The bottom of the hydrant needs to be set in the gravel at the bottom because it has a spillover opening at the bottom and the gravel helps to filter the water slowing away.
+They placed a 3 Foot Frost Free Hydrant at the end of the pipeline.
+They used a T-connector.
+This will connect the pipeline to the central cabin’s kitchen and bathroom.
+The bottom of the hydrant needs to be set in the gravel.
+It has a spillover opening at the bottom.
+The gravel helps to filter the water as it drains away.

-When all was connected and complete, the guys backfilled and set more boulders at the top around the head of the spring as we did at the bottom with the pipeline.
+The guys connected everything and completed the task.
+They back filled and set more boulders at the top around the head of the spring.
+This was done as we did at the bottom with the pipeline.
 That way, we can find the head again after everything grows back.
 There is a chance that the head could change, and we may need to dig it up in later years.

 I love the look of it all.
-Not only did we obtain running water for the first time in three years, but the excavation changed the lay of the mountainside.
+We obtained running water for the first time in three years.
+The excavation also changed the lay of the mountainside.
 It is so beautiful and opened up the look of everything.

 Now you may ask what did this all cost you, and I will tell you.
 I stroked a $2500 check for both materials and labor.
 The 1200 gallon tank alone was $900, and it took two days of work, including hours on an excavator.
-To us, this was a reasonable price because we had little knowledge in tapping into a natural spring and left it up to experts.
+For us, this was a reasonable price.
+We had limited knowledge in tapping into a natural spring.
+We left it up to experts.
 If you have more know-how, then it could cost you much less.

 But we know have free water, and I will no longer need to pay a monthly water bill.
 We are that much closer to the off-grid lifestyle we have been desperately wanting.